 Second, you wind up your corporation.
 Winding up involves settling your debts, distributing remaining assets, notifying creditors and customers of the closure, and closing your accounts, licenses, registrations, and permits.

 You'll generally need to follow the steps described below to dissolve your corporation.
 States might differ some, so be sure to check your state's dissolution laws for specific guidance.
-Here, we'll look at the specific requirements for Florida, Illinois, and Massachusetts.
+You can also check out our articles on how to dissolve a corporation in California and Delaware.

 You'll also want to make sure you keep good records, such as meeting minutes, of any corporate action taken on dissolution.

 The first step in dissolving a corporation usually involves having your board of directors vote and adopt a resolution to dissolve the corporation.
 Generally, you start the dissolution process by holding a meeting of the board of directors to vote on a resolution to approve the dissolution of the corporation.